DidierMerk/CompMusic/README.md

 If you came here looking for the portfolio, please go to: https://didiermerk.github.io/CompMusic/

-In the clustering2.py file you can find the Python code for the machine learning algorithm.
+In the clustering2.py file you can find the Python code for the machine learning algorithm, the music_data.csv file contains the data.

-Info:
+**Info:**

 Name: Didier Merk